JiFish's Blogs

 from The Ezrin Quale Trilogy

-Casting Time: 1 action Range: 60 feet Components: V, S Duration: Concentration, up to 1 hour
+Casting Time: 1 action Range: 30 feet Components: V, S Duration: Instantaneous

 Ezrin's Notes